revel/revel/manual/templates.md

 * The application's `views` directory (and all subdirectories)
 * Revel's own `templates` directory.

+Given a controller named `Hello` with an action named `World`, Revel will look for a template file named `views/Hello/World.html`.
+Template file names are case insensitive so `views/hello/world.html` will work the same as `views/HeLlO/wOrLd.HtMl`.

 Revel provides templates for error pages (that display the friendly compilation errors in DEV mode), but the application may override them by creating a template of the equivalent name, e.g. `app/views/errors/500.html`.